dfcastellanos/MEPLS/doc/tutorial/step4.md

    }
 ```

-Finally, we call the `run()` function with the parameters struct as the argument.
+Finally, we call the `%run()` function with the parameters struct as the argument.
 When it
 returns, the program will end and the simulation results will be stored in a JSON text file.
 In
-the Results section will show how to load and visualize the data stored in that file.
+the results section will show how to load and visualize the data stored in that file.

 ```cpp